All You Need to Know About French Watches

 The heyday of the brand spanned from the end of World War II until the early 1970s.
 During the beginning of the Quartz Crisis, the brand was integrated into the Framelec holding.
 In turn, it was “swallowed” by an even larger holding, Matra.
 By the 1980s, and the continuing downfall of Matra, what little was left of LOV disappeared completely.

 LOV mostly used the Cupillard 233 and its derivatives, and later on, the next versions of this movement produced by FE.
-LOV watches were made mostly in chrome plated and gold plated cases, however, it’s not uncommon to find specimens in stainless steel cases.
+LOV watches were primarily made in chrome plated and gold plated cases.
+However, it’s not uncommon to find specimens in stainless steel cases.

 They’re usually in good condition – it’s hard to say why.
 It could be due to the fact, that mainstream collectors have completely ignored it.
 However, while LOV was an affordable brand, they did offer excellent case and dial quality.
 Perhaps both reasons are valid.